CrzGames/Crzgames_RCENet/README.md

 ## 📋 Supported platforms :
-Ensuring that your game runs smoothly requires understanding the minimal system requirements for each platform.
+Ensuring that your game runs smoothly requires understanding the minimal system requirements for each platforms.
 Below are the requirements that users need to meet to experience your game without issues.

 | Platform | Architectures | System Version | Compatible |
 |----------|---------------|----------------|------------|